 All governmental fund types are accounted for using the modified accrual basis of accounting.
 Their revenues, including property taxes, generally are recognized when they become measurable and available.
 "Available" means resources are collected or to be collected soon enough after the end of the fiscal year that they can be used to pay the bills of the current period.
 The accrual period for the School District is 60 days.
-The revenues which are accrued at June 30, 2023, are for federal, state, and county reimbursements and miscellaneous receivables.
+The revenues which are accrued at June 30, 2024, are for state and county reimbursements.